Rogue Device Detection in 5 Simple Steps

 Rogue devices pose a significant security risk to organizations.
 The more assets are connected without your knowledge, the greater the potential threats.
 Here are the primary risks associated with these rogue devices:

-4. Network performance impact - Rogue devices can slow down a company's network by consuming bandwidth or causing congestion.
+4. Network performance impact: Rogue devices can consume a company's network resources, causing congestion and slowing it down.

-Rogue device detection process and software with InvGate Insight
+Rogue device detection process and software with InvGate Asset Management

-Protecting your network from unauthorized software and hardware is essential, and InvGate Insight is your trusted partner in this mission.
+Protecting your network from unauthorized software and hardware is essential, and InvGate Asset Management is your trusted partner in this mission.

-Follow these five easy steps to learn how simple it can be to keep your whole IT environment protected, including rogue devices.
+Follow these five easy steps to learn how simple it can be to prevent rogue devices and keep your whole IT environment protected.

 1. Create an IT asset inventory